top of page

 This article is the fourth and final part in our series exploring key themes from Cinareo’s recent conversation with workforce planning experts Mark Alpern and Daniel Piper.

-It is not because executives do not value planning.
-It is because they cannot act on information they do not trust, understand, or tie back to business outcomes.
+It is rarely about whether executives value planning.
+The issue is that they cannot confidently act on information they do not fully trust, understand, or connect to business impact.

 Daniel captured the disconnect during the discussion: “WFM sees the value immediately, but other teams need the right story in the right format to get on board.”